Andrew Watson (footballer, born 1856): Club career

 After first playing for Maxwell in 1876, Watson signed for local side Parkgrove, where he was additionally their match secretary, making him the first black administrator in football.
 At Parkgrove he played alongside another black player, Robert Walker.

-He also took part in athletics competitions, winning the high jump on several occasions.
+Watson also took part in athletics competitions, winning the high jump on several occasions.

-On 14 February 1880, he was selected to represent Glasgow against Sheffield; Glasgow won 1–0 at Bramall Lane.
+On 14 February 1880, Watson was selected to represent Glasgow against Sheffield at Bramall Lane, an annual fixture played between 1874 and 1960; Glasgow won 1–0.
 He was also selected for a tour to Canada in the summer of 1880 which was cancelled after the death of William Dick, secretary of the Scottish Football Association.

-In April 1880, he also signed for Queen's Park – then Britain's largest football team – and became their secretary in November 1881.
+In April 1880, Watson also signed for Queen's Park – then Britain's largest football team – and became their secretary in November 1881.
 He led the team to two consecutive Scottish Cup wins in 1881 and 1882, thus becoming the first black player to win a major competition.

 Watson's entry in the Scottish Football Association Annual of 1880–81 reads as follows:

 Watson, Andrew: One of the very best backs we have; since joining Queen's Park has made rapid strides to the front as a player; has great speed and tackles splendidly; powerful and sure kick; well worthy of a place in any representative team.

-In 1882, he moved to London and became the first black player to play in the English Cup when he turned out for Swifts.
+In 1882, Watson moved to London and became the first black player to play in the English Cup when he turned out for Swifts.
 In 1883, he was the first foreign player to be invited to join the leading amateur club in England, the Corinthians.
 His time there included an 8–1 victory against Blackburn Rovers, who were at that time the English Cup holders.
 He also played for other amateur English clubs, including Pilgrims, Brentwood, and London Caledonians.
 As one of the 'Scotch Professors' of the age who introduced a more sophisticated and effective passing game into England where individualistic dribbling had previously been used, Watson was described by the founder of the Scottish Football Museum in a 2021 report as "the most influential black footballer of all time.
 There is nobody that comes close".

 The colour of his skin was of no significance to his peers, and there is no specific historical record of racism on the part of the Scottish Football Association, although in an 1885 profile, mention was made of him "On more than one occasion being subjected to vulgar insults by splenetic, ill-tempered players".
 One match report is more interested in Watson's unusual brown boots rather than the customary black boots of that time.
 As written in the minutes, before one match where Watson was injured and unable to play, an SFA vice-president said if Watson had been fit he would have happily drugged a fellow Scottish international to give Watson his place.
 He played his last match for Queen's Park in 1886.